wodenx/ts-mui-nextjs-starter-1f6d8/bugs.md

   - ER: The field is not editable
   - AR: The field is editable.
   - Note: Also, for existing pages, the field is not populated with the const value.

+5. Cannot create new data items
+  - STR
+      - Remove `content/data/amazing-spruce.json`
+      - Run stackbit dev
+      - Click on "Content" in sidebar
+  - ER: You are able to add an entry of type "Author"
+  - AR: You cannot add an entry of type "Author"
+  - NOtes:
+    - You can add a new author only if one already exists
+    - Important to have this work also for "singleInstance" type data, to allow creation of (eg) site header, footer, etc.